WINSDK/bite/README.md

 ![Assembly listing](./assets/screenshot.png)

-The ability to view a binary's disassembly and its associated source code.
+The ability to view a binary's disassembly and the associated source code.

 ![Source Code](./assets/split_source.png)